Skip to content

 What you eat and drink has a direct impact on how you feel, especially when you’re living with dysautonomia.
 Your diet can be one of your most powerful tools for managing symptoms like dizziness, fatigue, and fluctuating blood pressure.
 It’s not about a complete overhaul overnight, but about making small, consistent changes that support your autonomic nervous system.
 By focusing on proper hydration, balancing your meals, and choosing foods that fight inflammation, you can give your body the steady support it needs to function better.
 Think of it as building a solid foundation for your health, one meal and one glass of water at a time.
 This approach empowers you to take an active role in your wellness journey, complementing the care you receive from your healthcare team.
 The goal is to create a sustainable routine that helps you feel more in control and less at the mercy of your symptoms.
 Understanding how certain foods and drinks affect you is key to building this routine.
 Let’s walk through some practical strategies you can start using today to make a real difference in your daily life.

-Hydration and Electrolyte Strategies
+Master Your Hydration and Electrolyte Intake

 Staying hydrated is non-negotiable, but it’s about more than just drinking plain water.
 Your goal should be to drink two to four liters of fluids every day.
 To really help your body retain that fluid and support your blood pressure, you’ll want to include drinks with electrolytes.
 Products like Nuun, Liquid IV, or other oral rehydration solutions are great options because they provide the sodium, potassium, and other minerals your body needs to stay in balance.
 Keeping a large water bottle with you throughout the day can be a simple reminder to keep sipping and stay on track with your fluid intake.